gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 ![High availability](images/bin/ha.png)

-We can scale the Feeds and Articles management APIs very easily by putting a load balancer in front of these services and having multiple instances of each service.
+We can scale the Feeds and Articles management services very easily by putting a load balancer in front of these services and having multiple instances of each service.

 Both services are stateless simple CRUD services.